Preparation for the Season Ahead...

-- Managers are reminded of Constitution Regulations 10.8... regarding the AGM and Pre-Season Managers' Meeting.
+- Managers are reminded of Constitution Regulation 10.8

 Mandatory attendance of the AGM and Pre-Season Managers' Meeting is a mark of the importance the League places on all Teams being represented.

-Previous experience has taught us the apathy of non-attendees make them the Teams most likely to struggle, to cause their League Secretaries problems through lack of preparation, and potentially most likely to fail and withdraw...
+Previous experience has taught us the apathy of non-attendees make them the Teams most likely to struggle, to cause their League Secretaries problems through lack of preparation, and potentially the most likely to fail and withdraw from the League...